CapriciousSun/Quantum-Physics-1/Fleeting/Piecewise Potential.md

 k\cot\left( \frac{ka}{2} \right) = -K
 \end{gather*}$$
 For even solutions, the wavefunction must be continuous at the boundary of $x = -\frac{a}{2}$ and $x = \frac{a}{2}$.
 The wavefunction will look like $B\cos\left( \frac{ka}{2} \right) = Ce^{-\frac{κa}{2}}$.
 The derivative of the wavefunction must be continuous at the same boundaries, $Bk\sin\left( \frac{ka}{2} \right) = CKe^{-\frac{κa}{2}}$.
 These equations are transcendental equations that cannot be solved in closed form, but can be solved with numerical methods.

+The wavelength before and after the barrier would be the same.
+This is the continuity of the probability current.